 - It’s straight forward and easy to install.
 Just follow the step by step instructions that provided with the catalogue and you can’t go wrong.

 - The Advanced DIP switches mean you adjust the settings to remain at optimal performance at different altitude ranges.

 - It’s perfect for small to medium scale houses.
 For larger residences you may need more than one unit to ensure constant, uninterrupted hot water supply.

 - Somewhat limited usage per time as you cannot get more than 40 gallons of water in one single usage.

 Stiebel Eltron has been advancing technology for almost a century and is the company behind this innovative, sleek, briefcase like tankless water heater design.
 This Tempra Plus design is their greatest release yet from their water heater lineup.
 Besides the conventional water heater advantages, it does boast many technologically advanced features that enhance safety, ease of use and efficiency.
 That’s probably why so many people love it.

 Advanced Flow Control – This feature is only available for the Tempra Plus versions.
-What is means is that the heater has been engineered to provide constant hot water supply at the consistent at proper temperature throughout usage, even if the flow rate keeps changing.
+What is means is that the heater has been engineered to provide constant hot water supply at the consistent at the proper temperature throughout usage, even if the flow rate keeps changing.